 Needless to say, I’ve had my fair share of carne asada in Mexico, from roadside stalls to 5-star luxury restaurants.
 And here’s the one thing I can you assure you of – there is no one authentic recipe.
 But there are a few ways to give your carne asada that traditional Mexican flavor.

-Not only will I show you how to make carne asada (it’s easier than you think), I’ll also share two of my favorite recipes to make with diced up carne asada.
-Give it a watch!
+While it’s easy to make this recipe, it always helps to watch a quick video.
+I’ll also share two of my favorite recipes to make with diced up carne asada.
+Give it a watch below!

 So What is Carne Asada?